yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 * `status` — The overall result of all the health check procedures.
 * `checks` — An array of individual checks.

 The general status of the health check is computed as a logical AND of all the declared health check procedures.
-The checks array is currently empty as we have not specified any health check procedure yet.
+In the following example, the checks array is empty as no health check procedure have been specified yet.

 **Example:**